SEPTIC TO SEWER PROJECT IN RURAL NEW MEXICO

 Peralta did not construct a wastewater treatment plant for their sewer system: the neighboring town of Bosque Farms, also using pressure sewer, had available capacity at its plant and could accept the wastewater from Peralta, approximately 2 miles away.

-Bosque Farms has used pressure sewer for more than 20 years; Peralta knew that pressure sewer would work for them.
+Bosque Farms has used pressure sewer and E/One grinder pumps since the 1990s; Peralta knew that pressure sewer would work for their town as well.
 Residents, initially reluctant toward central sewer, quickly embraced the project and sign up to convert to sewer.